 GBNN Dinner Series

 GBNN dinner discussions offer intimate learning opportunities with subject matter experts on international and domestic conflict resolution and multi-stakeholder consensus building.
-Previous topics include Diplomacy in the Absence of Force, Reflections on the Iran Nuclear Agreement, and Negotiating Across the Aisle on Security Matters
+Previous topics include Diplomacy in the Absence of Force, Reflections on the Iran Nuclear Agreement, Negotiating Across the Aisle on Security Matters, and Interagency Negotiations

 Career events create opportunities for students to network with negotiation and dispute resolution practitioners from government, business and nonprofit organizations.
-Check out Careers in Negotiation and Conflict Resolution, one of last year’s networking events.
+Check out Careers in Negotiation and Conflict Resolution, one of this year’s networking events.